mpastell/Pweave/README.txt

 * Capture matplotlib graphics.
 * Evaluate inline code in documentation chunks
 * Cache all code and results from previous runs for superfast report generation when you are only working with documentation.
+Inline code will be hidden in documentation mode.
 * Run from command line or interpreter

 Install: